How buying the Art Institutes brought Dream Center to the brink of collapse

 A $64 million shortfall

-In court documents DCEH — part of a faith-based nonprofit that bought the Art Institutes out of bankruptcy from the for-profit Education Management Corp.
-(EDMC) a little more than a year ago — outlined in detail just how much trouble it was in financially.
+In court documents DCEH — part of a faith-based nonprofit that bought the Art Institutes from the for-profit Education Management Corp.
+(EDMC) a little more than a year ago shortly before EDMC filed for bankruptcy — outlined in detail just how much trouble it was in financially.

 As of late December, DCEH and its subsidiaries owed trade creditors $41 million and were obligated to pay nearly $11 million in rent across 69 properties, DCEH Chairman Randall Barton said in court papers.
 Also by that time, DCEH universities faced nine evictions, received 15 default notices from landlords and owed $46 million on a loan going back to the purchase of EDMC's college assets, including the Art Institutes, Argosy University and South University.